 Creating better options

-Whenever you’re faced with a decision (especially a “no choice” or a “yes/no” decision), take a few moments to identify the PURPOSE of the decision.
-With the purpose of the decision in mind, more alternatives may present themselves.
+Whenever you’re faced with a decision (especially a “no choice” or a “yes/no” decision), take a few seconds to identify the PURPOSE of the decision.
+With the purpose of the decision in mind, more alternatives can present themselves.
 It is usually immediately apparent or easy to evaluate which of these alternatives is best, based on their ability to accomplish your purpose.

 A mundane example of “clarifying purpose”